-Most of the programs available as UNIX commands are listed.
+Most of the programs available as commands in UNIX Systems are listed.
 Source code and printed manuals are distributed for all of the listed software except games.
 Almost all of the code is written in C. Commands are self-contained and do not require extra setup information, unless specifically noted as "interactive."
 Interactive programs can be made to run from a prepared script simply by redirecting input.
 Most programs intended for interactive use (e.g., the editor) allow for an escape to command level (the Shell).
 Most file processing commands can also go from standard input to standard output ("filters").
 The piping facility of the Shell may be used to connect such filters directly to the input or output of other programs.

-1. Basic Software
+4.1 Basic Software

-This includes the time-sharing operating system with utilities, a machine language assembler and a compiler for the programming language C-enough software to write and run new applications and to maintain or modify UNIX itself.
+This includes the time-sharing operating system with utilities, a machine language assembler and a compiler for the programming language C - enough software to write and run new applications and to maintain or modify UNIX System III itself.

-1.1.
-Operating System
+4.1.1 Operating System